AgentIAD: Agentic Industrial Anomaly Detection via Adaptive Memory Augmentation: Method

-\textbf{(1) Perceptive Trajectories (PZ-only).} The agent identifies a potentially defective region and inspects it locally through the PZ tool.
-This trajectory type grounds spatial attention into local reasoning, enabling recognition of subtle texture or color irregularities that indicate defects.

-\textbf{(2) Comparative Trajectories (PZ+CR).} When local inspection remains ambiguous, the trajectory extends to a second reasoning round by introducing the \textbf{Comparative Retriever (CR)} tool to query a normal exemplar from the same category for semantic comparison.
-This process allows the agent to reason across instances and refine its decision based on cross-sample similarity.

-Together, these trajectories form a perceptually grounded corpus that explicitly couples visual actions, reasoning steps, and decision outcomes, establishing the foundation for downstream reinforcement learning.

-\subsubsection{Supervised Fine-Tuning.}
+\paragraph{Supervised fine-tuning.}

-The base VLM is fine-tuned on these reasoning trajectories using standard supervised learning.
-At each step, the model predicts either a textual reasoning statement or the next visual operation, aligning its internal reasoning state with external tool feedback.
-Unlike conventional instruction tuning, which supervises only the final response, our fine-tuning provides dense intermediate supervision that couples language with perception.
-Through this stage, the agent learns procedural knowledge—observing globally, zooming in locally, and verifying semantically—and develops stable tool-use behaviors.
+We fine-tune the base VLM on these trajectories using standard supervised learning.
+At each step, the model autoregressively predicts either a reasoning token or the next tool action, aligning its internal reasoning state with external tool feedback.
+Unlike conventional instruction tuning that supervises only the final response, our training provides dense intermediate supervision over the perception--action sequence and encourages the model to learn procedural inspection knowledge.

-To stabilize training and prevent overfitting to exploratory reasoning noise, we apply a \textbf{loss mask} that selectively computes gradients only for the final reasoning step and the last visual operation.
-Formally, given a reasoning trajectory with token sequence $y = \{y_1, y_2, \ldots, y_T\}$ and corresponding loss mask $M = \{m_1, m_2, \ldots, m_T\}$, where $m_t \in \{0,1\}$, the supervised objective is defined as:
+To stabilize training and prevent overfitting to exploratory reasoning noise, we apply a selective loss mask that focuses supervision on decisive steps, reducing the impact of intermediate reasoning errors or incorrect tool invocations.
+Formally, given a trajectory token sequence